alphagov/machine-bootstrap/README.md

 - Run an optional bootstrap script (any lang available on destination) after initial puppet run
 - A vagrant environment where `bootstrap` can be tested

-#Instructions for hardening machines
+# Instructions for hardening machines

-## Generating a new SSH key automatically and hardening
+Generating a new SSH key automatically and hardening for a machine at IP address 192.0.2.32:

     ./bin/bootstrap ip.add.re.ss

-## Supplying an SSH public key:
+Supplying an SSH public key:

     ./bin/bootstrap -k 'ssh-rsa LONGKEY comment' ip.add.re.ss

-## Other options (only change password or only harden, non-default users/passwords/ports)
+To list other options, view the builtin help:

     ./bin/bootstrap -h

-#Instructions for development
+# Instructions for development

 ## 1. Bring up a development VM.